ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Mostly sunny.
-High near 81, with temperatures falling to around 79 in the afternoon.
-South southwest wind 10 to 18 mph, with
+High near 82, with temperatures falling to around 80 in the afternoon.
+Southwest wind 13 to 20 mph, with gusts
-         gusts as high as 30 mph.<br></div>
+         as high as 30 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms after 4am.
+         <h3>Tonight</h3>A chance of showers and thunderstorms after 11pm.
 Partly cloudy.
 Low around 58, with temperatures rising to around 63 overnight.
          South southwest wind 10 to 16 mph, with gusts as high as 29 mph.
-Chance of precipitation is 50%.<br></div>
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday</h3>Showers and thunderstorms.
 Cloudy.
-High near 66, with temperatures falling to around 62 in the afternoon.
-South southwest
+High near 67, with temperatures falling to around 65 in the afternoon.
+South wind around
-         wind around 10 mph, with gusts as high as 21 mph.
+         10 mph, with gusts as high as 18 mph.
 Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday Night</h3>Showers and thunderstorms.
-Mostly cloudy, with a low around 47.
-North northwest wind around 12 mph, with gusts as high as
+Mostly cloudy, with a low around 46.
+North northeast wind around 12 mph, with gusts as high as
          20 mph.
 Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday</h3>A chance of rain showers.
+         <h3>Wednesday</h3>Rain showers likely.
 Partly sunny, with a high near 62.
 North northeast wind around 9 mph.
-Chance of precipitation is
+Chance of precipitation is 60%.<br></div>
-         50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">